Cladux/Weather-App/README.md

 # Weather Project

-This is a weather project built using React and created with Vite.
+This is a weather mini project built using React and created with Vite.
 It allows users to search for weather information of different locations.

 ## Features